mkinitcpio/GitHub-Notifier/README.md

 # GitHub-Notifier
-A simple application based on electron and angular frameworks for quicky notify you about new commits.
+A simple application based on electron and angular frameworks to quicky notify you about new commits.